 At Happy Days, we want to make a difference.
-We want to help elderly people and people living with dementia, to live well.
-We also want to help carers enjoy their time shared with the person they are caring for.
+We are passionate about helping elderly people and people living with dementia, to live well.
+We design and create engagement materials to help carers enrich social care and enjoy their time shared with the person they are caring for.
 If carers feel good, this will reflect onto the person or people being cared for.
 We believe that creating meaningful displays and interesting wall art collections can help to prompt conversations and stories to share and enjoy.
 Enjoy reminiscence boxes, nostalgic games and sensory materials – We don’t leave you alone, wondering how to use our materials or working out what to say.
-That’s why our products include a conversation prompt card and where suitable, we include carer guide too.
+That’s why our products [where relative] include a conversation prompt card and or carer guide.

 About Gillian Hesketh

 Writer and Designer of Happy Days Creative Resources and Nostalgic Displays for Residential & Care Homes, Hospitals, Dementia Cafes, Community Centres, Volunteers, Families and Friends caring for elderly people and people living with dementia.

 Writer of ‘Happy Days ~ A Shared Journey’ and dedicated to bringing Happy Days creative projects to fruition, I am passionate about interactive resources, activities, conversation and memory prompts to help carers, volunteers, families and friends provide enriched care whilst sharing enjoyable moments for elderly people or people living with dementia.
 Participating in the smallest activity can help people maintain skills, sustain movement, provide opportunity for expression and boost enjoyment of everyday life.
 Staying part of the on-going-ness of life may encourage a more positive sense of self and enhance well-being.